Marine Services & Products

 - Additionally, the design of our bilge pump switch is built to be either a stand-alone switch and a high water alarm OR Part of our integrated bilge monitoring systems.

-- Our bilge pump switches rate at 12 volts, 17 amps in a grueling 60 Celcius environment.
+- Our bilge pump switches are rated at 12 volts, and 17 amps in a grueling 60 Celcius environment.

 - With us using two compact mounts, any direction sensors mean no moving parts, so no more sticky float switches!